On the estimation of extreme directional multivariate quantiles: Simulation Study

 \begin{enumerate} \item \textbf{Tuning parameter} $k(n)$: This parameter is estimated with the bootstrap methodology described in Section \ref{subsec:bootstrap} by considering $1000$ bootstrap samples.
 We performed $100$ iterations of the estimation procedure, i.e., $100$ samples from the $t-$model are drawn, then the optimal bootstrap selection of $k$ is done and corresponding $\hat{\gamma}_{j},\, j=1,2$ are calculated.
 Figure \ref{fig:kEst} displays box-plots of the optimal $k$ when $n \in\{500,\, 5000\}$.

 Similarly, Figure \ref{fig:tailIndex} shows the results obtained for the ratio of $\hat{\gamma}_{1}/\gamma$ when $n \in\{500,\, 5000\}$.
 The results for the other marginal are similar.
 However, since $\Sigma_{11} > \Sigma_{22}$ in \eqref{eq:distExample}, we only display here the ratios of the first marginal.
-Remark that the bootstrap procedure could improve the tractability of $k$ for real-life applications and the estimation of $\hat{\gamma}_{j}$.